Cyberdrek01/Cyberdrek01/README.md

     motto      = "Every expert was once a beginner.
 Show up daily."
 ```

-I am a B.Tech IT student actively transitioning into cybersecurity.
-I document everything I learn publicly — networking theory, Linux challenges, SOC labs, Wireshark practicals, and tool usage — both to build a portfolio and to hold myself accountable to learn something new every single day.
+I am a B.Tech IT student actively transitioning into cybersecurity. <!--I document everything I learn publicly — networking theory, Linux challenges, SOC labs, Wireshark practicals, and tool usage — both to build a portfolio and to hold myself accountable to learn something new every single day.-->

 ---